vsb-js/template-lab-04-2023w/README.md

 You can check that you have correct code by running command `npm run test` and scroll trough the results.

+## Grading
+This lab is using autograding feature.
+The grading is the same as with running `npm test`.
+In case you think there is an issue with it.
+Let us know.

 ## Bonus
 You can do bonus.js for 1 extra point.